LICENSED, INSURED & BONDED

 • 4-inch media filters: Every 6-12 months

-Net impact: Roughly break-even, but critical for equipment protection
+Net impact: Critical for equipment protection and efficiency

 6. Weatherstripping and Caulking